JPMorgan Chase & Co. Reiterates £100 Price Target for AstraZeneca (LON:AZN)

-JPMorgan Chase & Co. set a £100 ($130.65) price objective on AstraZeneca (LON:AZN) in a report published on Thursday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a £100 ($130.65) target price on AstraZeneca (LON:AZN) in a report issued on Wednesday, Borsen Zeitung reports.

-AZN has been the topic of several other research reports.
-Credit Suisse Group set a GBX 9,000 ($117.59) price target on AstraZeneca in a research note on Friday, July 30th.
-Deutsche Bank Aktiengesellschaft reiterated a buy rating and issued a £102 ($133.26) price target on shares of AstraZeneca in a research note on Tuesday, August 10th.
-Jefferies Financial Group set a GBX 9,950 ($130.00) price objective on AstraZeneca in a research note on Monday, July 12th.
-The Goldman Sachs Group set a GBX 6,950 ($90.80) price objective on AstraZeneca in a research note on Monday, August 9th.
-Finally, Kepler Capital Markets set a GBX 9,000 ($117.59) price objective on AstraZeneca and gave the company a buy rating in a research note on Thursday, June 3rd.
-Two investment analysts have rated the stock with a sell rating and thirteen have assigned a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus price target of GBX 9,401.67 ($122.83).
+AZN has been the subject of a number of other reports.
+Kepler Capital Markets set a GBX 9,000 ($117.59) target price on shares of AstraZeneca and gave the company a buy rating in a report on Thursday, June 3rd.
+Berenberg Bank reissued a buy rating and set a GBX 9,500 ($124.12) price target on shares of AstraZeneca in a report on Friday, June 25th.
+Credit Suisse Group set a GBX 9,000 ($117.59) price target on shares of AstraZeneca in a report on Friday, July 30th.
+Liberum Capital restated a buy rating and set a GBX 9,220 ($120.46) target price on shares of AstraZeneca in a research report on Monday, June 7th.
+Finally, Morgan Stanley restated an overweight rating and set a GBX 9,800 ($128.04) target price on shares of AstraZeneca in a research report on Monday, August 9th.
+Two analysts have rated the stock with a sell rating and thirteen have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of Buy and an average target price of GBX 9,401.67 ($122.83).

 AstraZeneca Company Profile